bdnorris/DES-340/lectures/lecture07-units.md

 If I have another container inside that first container with a width of 50%, it takes 50% of the width of the parent element and not the viewport. -->

+(CSS Tricks: What Does 100% Mean in CSS?)[https://css-tricks.com/what-does-100-mean-in-css/]

 ### em Units

 Em is the font relative unit, this is similar to Em spaces and Em dashes that you are already familiar with.
 This unit is relative to itself, then its parent.